Stenotic Nares in Bulldogs and French Bulldogs

 Poiseuille law states that any small increase of your bulldog’s nose opening (the nostril lumen radius) will increase airflow by the 4th power.
 This drastic airflow improvement is critical, especially for smaller patients with smaller airways like French Bulldogs.

-Increasing nares radius size will raise airflow by the power of 4
+Increasing a bulldog nares size will raise airflow by the power of four

 Stenotic Nares in Bulldogs and French Bulldogs CAUSE: